United States Capitol rotunda

-The United States Capitol rotunda is the tall central rotunda of the United States Capitol in Washington, D.C.
-It has been described as the Capitol's "symbolic and physical heart".
-Built between 1818 and 1824, the rotunda is located below the Capitol dome, which was built between 1857 and 1866.
+The United States Capitol building features a central rotunda below the Capitol dome.
+Built between 1818 and 1824, the rotunda has been described as the Capitol's "symbolic and physical heart".

 The rotunda is connected by corridors leading south to the House of Representatives and north to the Senate chambers.
 To the immediate south is the semi-circular National Statuary Hall, which was the House of Representatives chamber until 1857.
 To the northeast is the Old Senate Chamber, used by the Senate until 1859 and by the Supreme Court until 1935.

 The rotunda is 96 ft in diameter, rises 48 ft to the top of its original walls and 180 ft 3 in to the canopy of the dome, and is usually visited daily by thousands of people.
 The space is a national showcase of art, and includes numerous historical paintings and sculptures.
-It is also used for ceremonial events authorized by concurrent resolution, including the lying in state of honored dead.
+It is also used for ceremonial or public events authorized by concurrent resolution of both houses of congress, including the lying in state of honored dead.

 Design and construction

-The doctor and architect William Thornton was the winner of the contest to design the Capitol in 1793.
+William Thornton, a physician and architect, was the winner of the contest to design the Capitol in 1793.
 Thornton had first conceived the idea of a central rotunda.
 However, due to lack of funds or resources, oft-interrupted construction, and the British attack on Washington during the War of 1812, work on the rotunda did not begin until 1818.
 The rotunda was completed in 1824 under Architect of the Capitol Charles Bulfinch, as part of a series of new buildings and projects in preparation for the final visit of Marquis de Lafayette in 1824.
 The rotunda was designed in the neoclassical style and was intended to evoke the design of the Pantheon.

-The sandstone rotunda walls rise 48 ft above the floor; everything above this—the Capitol dome–was designed in 1854 by Thomas U. Walter, the fourth Architect of the Capitol.
+The sandstone rotunda walls rise 48 ft above the floor.
+Everything above this, including the Capitol dome, was designed in 1854 by Thomas U. Walter, the fourth Architect of the Capitol.
 Walter had also designed the Capitol's north and south extensions.
 Work on the dome began in 1856, and in 1859, Walter redesigned the rotunda to consist of an inner and outer dome, with a canopy suspended between them that would be visible through an oculus at the top of the inner dome.
 In 1862, Walter asked painter Constantino Brumidi to design "a picture 65 ft in diameter, painted in fresco, on the concave canopy over the eye of the New Dome of the U.S. Capitol".
 At this time, Brumidi may have added a watercolor canopy design over Walter's tentative 1859 sketch.
 The dome was being finished in the middle of the American Civil War and was constructed from fireproof cast iron.
 During the Civil War, the rotunda was used as a military hospital for Union soldiers.
 The dome was finally completed in 1866.